johnsmithm/WaveGuide/README.txt

 This is a Readme

 How to use:
-make clean - in order to deleted the peovious build make - to build the code
+make clean - in order to deleted the previous build make - to build the code run the code:
-./waveguide <ro> <eps> - to solve the problem
+./waveguide <ro> <eps> < fileName.txt

+the next files are written:
+ksq.txt
+M.txt
+A.txt
+eigenmode.txt

+For solving the linear problem in the invers power iteration it is used GS methog.